 On the energy side, Rotterdam harbour started work on a 100 MW electrolyser project; several large companies, such as Equinor, Gasunie and ENGIE, published documents stating that hydrogen will be at the core of their future gas networks, pure hydrogen pipelines will be laid on the sea bed, and hydrogen is set to become a substitute to liquid natural gas, and will therefore be transported overseas.
 Norwegian firm NEL, a leader in electrolysers, also announced a tenfold capacity expansion this summer, with the aim of delivering 360 MW each year, three times the global electrolyser market in 2017.

-On the investment and M&A side, South Korea has announced a €2 billion investment in its hydrogen economy over the coming five years.
+On the investment and M&A side, South Korea has announced a €2 billion investment in its green hydrogen economy over the coming five years.
 In August, Weichai Power, Chinese engine, auto parts and logistics conglomerate, agreed to purchase a 19.9% stake in Canadian fuel cell pioneer Ballard for $163 million.

 In summary, green hydrogen is set to enter industrial processes, mobility, homes, buildings and cities.
 As such, we must ask ourselves how it will impact our activities as it develops into a new energy source, and much sooner and faster than initially thought.